maxpou/maxpou.fr/content/posts/2019/2019-10-14-git-under-the-hood/index.md

   - Git
 ---

-Nowadays, most of our project use Git as a version control system.
-It means most of our project have a `.git` folder.
+Nowadays, most of our projects use Git as a version control system.
+It means most of our projects have a `.git` folder.
 But, have you ever tried to open it?
 I tried once... and I closed it within a minute!

 I've been using Git as a "black box" for years.